 Last week, I refactored parts of this website and broke the endpoint that creates this sitemap.
-I decided to read up on sitemaps before fixing the route.
+I decided to read up on sitemaps the route.
 Here is what I learned.

 Google’s take on sitemaps